dani-coffee/cybersecurity-notes/tryhackme/Linux-fundamentals.md

  • `history` - list of all the commands I’ve previously run in my shell session

-• `telnet` - old network protocol and command-line tool used to connect to remote computers over TCP (like SSH does today).
+• `telnet` - old network protocol and command-line tool used to connect to remote computers over TCP (like SSH does today).Unlike SSH, Telnet is not encrypted, which is why it's rarely used today for secure remote access.
 ##### ✏️examples:
 	telnet 10.10.34.40 7	➝echo server
 	10.10.34.40 13	➝daytime server